-Sonic and Tails, with the 7 Emeralds from the end of Sonic 2, come to Angel Island when they see Robotnik has crash landed there.
-Robotnik tricks resident echidna Knuckles into stealing the Emeralds from Super Sonic.
+Sonic and Tails, with the 7 Emeralds from the end of Sonic 2, come to Angel Island when they see Eggman has crash landed there.
+Eggman tricks resident echidna Knuckles into stealing the Emeralds from Super Sonic.
 Knuckles steals and then hides the Emeralds in 7 pseudo-3D Special Stages, which rotate when you turn.
 You must collect all the Blue Spheres located in the stage to earn the Emerald.

 Upon obtaining all 7, Sonic may transform into Super Sonic, as in Sonic 2, while Tails again cannot transform.
 Knuckles can also transform into Super Knuckles upon obtaining all 7 Emeralds.

 Sonic, Tails and Knuckles are later given access to the Hidden Palace Zone.
 Upon entering the zone with all 7 Chaos Emeralds, the 7 gems will fly up and power up into 7 larger Super Emeralds.
 The Hidden Palace also contains the Master Emerald.
 The new Super Emeralds are located in 7 new Special Stages.

 Sonic SpinballMega Drive version and Game Gear/Master System versions of Sonic Spinball feature a record total of 16 Chaos Emeralds.
 They are scattered across the levels in the game, and require doing certain precision pinball tricks to obtain.
 They are all blue, and are similarly shaped to the Emeralds in Sonic 2 (see above).

 As with most other games, the Emeralds are central to the plot.
 The US Mega Drive manual states: